 (1 Corinthians 8:1-6).

-Trinitarians also mistakenly suppose Paul is here talking about God creating all things through Jesus.
-However, this is not what Paul is talking about.
-Paul is talking about created things but he isn't talking about the Genesis ACT of creation.
-He is talking about food sacrificed to idols.
-What he has in mind here is that all things are ours in the risen Christ whom God has made Lord.
+Trinitarians also mistakenly suppose Paul is here talking about the Genesis act of creation and God creating all things through Jesus.
+However, the context shows us that this is not what Paul is talking about.
+Paul is talking about created things which now exist but he isn't talking about the Genesis ACT of creating all things.
+In context, he is talking about food sacrificed to idols.
+What he has in mind here is that all things are ours in the risen Christ whom God has made Lord over all things.
+God subjected all things to Jesus when He seated the risen Jesus at his right hand and subjected all things to him giving him all authority in heaven and earth.
 Since all things are ours in Christ our Lord, we can know that food sacrificed to idols is nothing.
-Nevertheless, we should not eat food sacrificed to idols in case it makes a brother stumble.
-Paul's point here is that we are co-heirs with Christ who was made heir of all things (cf. Heb 1:2,4) when God raised him from the dead and made him Lord.
-Paul's thought here is similar to what he says earlier in this letter:
+Nevertheless, Paul's point is that we should not eat food sacrificed to idols in case it could make a brother stumble.
+Paul's point here is that we are co-heirs with Christ who was made heir of ALL things (cf. Heb 1:2,4) when God raised him from the dead and made him Lord.
+Paul's thought here is very similar to what he says earlier in this letter: